 At The Cleveland Museum of Art, find locally sourced and globally inspired dishes at the Provenance Café.
 Rejuvenate with a satisfying lunch before heading to Legacy Village and Beachwood Place for an afternoon of shopping at luxury retailers alongside unique boutique-style stores and pop-up shops.
 After a long day of shopping, head back to the hotel to freshen up for an eventful and memorable evening.

 To add a layer of ease and comfort to your night out, reserve one of our private cars to whisk you off to East 4th in Downtown Cleveland.
 For dinner, indulge in delectable dishes carefully crafted by chefs like Michael Symon and Zack Bruell, and enjoy local craft brews and drinks at one of the several pubs and taverns.
-Drift into the old era of glamour in a speakeasy setting at Society Lounge, where you can enjoy hand crafted cocktails for the perfect end your night out on the town.
+Drift into the old era of glamour in a speakeasy setting at Society Lounge, where you can enjoy hand crafted cocktails for the perfect end to your night out on the town.

 The Cleveland Metroparks

 The oldest park district in Ohio, the Cleveland Metropolitan Park District was born in 1917, the initiative of a young, self-taught engineer who had conceived the idea of an outer chain of parks with connecting boulevards some 12 years earlier.
 From a few scattered donations of land in the Rocky River Valley, the Park District grew to embrace some of the most scenic areas of Greater Cleveland.
 The Cleveland Metropolitan Park District is now over 20,000+ acres which includes all different sorts of activities like golfing, horseback riding, swimming, hiking, biking, walking trails, skiing, boating and many more.